John Younger (writer)

-John Younger (5 July 1785–18 June 1860), of St. Boswells, was a Scottish writer on angling, a shoemaker, and poet.
+John Younger (5 July 1785 – 18 June 1860), of St. Boswells, was a Scottish writer on angling, a shoemaker, and a poet.

 Early life

-Younger, the youngest of the six children of William Younger, a Border shoemaker, by his wife, Jean Henderson.
+The Dictionary of National Biography 1885-1900 entry on Younger said the following of his childhood: "Younger, the youngest of the six children of William Younger, a Border shoemaker, by his wife, Jean Henderson.
 He was born at Longnewton in the parish of Ancrum, Roxburghshire, on 5 July 1785.
 His grandfather, John Younger, had put by £900 as a gardener in England, but lost it all by an unlucky speculation.
 He himself was put to the last when barely nine.
 The countryside was a poor one, even before the black famine of the closing years of the eighteenth century, and while the quartern loaf stood at 2s.
-John had some sharp straits to live through, the details of which are in his 'Autobiography.'
+John had some sharp straits to live through, the details of which are in his Autobiography."

 Career

-He soon surpassed any poacher of the day in his knowledge of fur and feather, but, above all, he became an unrivalled angler.
+The Dictionary of National Biography 1885-1900 entry on Younger said the following of his career: "He soon surpassed any poacher of the day in his knowledge of fur and feather, but, above all, he became an unrivalled angler.
 When things began to mend he married (9 August 1811) Agnes Riddle, and settled at St. Boswells, some three miles from Longnewton, as the village shoemaker.
 Having bought a copy of Burns for sixpence at St. Boswells fair, John began to feel that he too was a poet, but it was not until 1834 that he published a little volume (in the metre of 'Don Juan'), entitled 'Thoughts as they Rise' (Glasgow, 12mo).
 The title is a good one, suggesting, as it does, the lack of metrical finish conspicuous in work by no means devoid of inspiration.

-After 'sweethearting' and love lyrics, he held the next best thing in the world to be fly-fishing, and he turned his intimate knowledge of this last subject to good account when he dated from St. Boswells Green in September 1839 his 'River Angling for Salmon and Trout, more particularly as practised in the Tweed and its Tributaries' (Edinburgh, 1840, 16mo, two editions; revised, Kelso, 1860, 16mo, and 1864, 8vo; it was highly praised in the 'Field' for its 'practical' value).
+"After 'sweethearting' and love lyrics, he held the next best thing in the world to be fly-fishing, and he turned his intimate knowledge of this last subject to good account when he dated from St. Boswells Green in September 1839 his 'River Angling for Salmon and Trout, more particularly as practised in the Tweed and its Tributaries' (Edinburgh, 1840, 16mo, two editions; revised, Kelso, 1860, 16mo, and 1864, 8vo; it was highly praised in the 'Field' for its 'practical' value).
 He was as keen an observer of men as of fish, and he became courted alike as the most proficient Scots angler and as the 'Tweedside Gnostic.'
 He laughed at the chartist movement as chimerical, but poverty was to him almost a religion; he both hated and despised the rich, nor was he at any pains to conceal his views.
 Of a duke to whom it was once suggested he might appeal, he said roughly, 'We have no natural sympathies, save eating, that is, when a poor man has to eat.'